"MEDICINE AND HEALTH CARE" Term Paper Section

 $84

 This research paper reviews the current psychological literature on the personality and cultural factors influencing attitudes and receptivity towards psychological/psychiatric intervention/treatment among various ethnic minority groups found in the U.S (including various Latino groups, Asian groups, Africa-Americans, and Native Americans).
 The analysis begins with an overview of the current thinking on culture and personality and the possible implications for this inquiry.
 Following this, the current psychological literature on ethnic/cultural differences in attitudes toward psychiatry/psychology and manifestations of mental health problems are reviewed and analyzed.
 KEYWORDS: mental health attitudes ethnic differences psychiatric treatment acceptance ethnicity culture term paper.
-Written 2001.
 APA Style.
 15 pages; 45 footnotes; 28 bibliographic sources.
 5,251 words.

 $105